gospodinp/torei-rpg/rules.md

 Torei is a half-finished planet out in the empty space between the galaxies.
 Vast inscrutable terraforming machines rule from their ziggurats at the poles, while humans scratch out what livelihood they can around the equator.

 But times have changed since the greater spacefaring society discovered Torei, and the new city-towers around the space elevator form a rich hub of intergalactic trade.
 Now the powerful AIs struggle to keep the economy and ecology of the world in balance, fighting to keep their biological advances safe from scheming outsiders.
 The visiting off-worlders, for their part, must learn to adjust to a society where slavery and sexual domination is the norm.

+# Torei

+Torei as a setting is meant to be evoked rather than defined.
+It's a kinky BDSM planet, and exactly how that looks is best defined by your group during play.
+Your games may result in a detailed sourcebook that lays out some amazing worldbuilding, or you may re-invent it constantly as you go.

+This means that you shouldn't take this section too seriously.
+If a player wants to know something about Torei, the GM should probably turn the question back to the group most of the time.

+That said, there are a few elements that are probably the most helpful in defining a shared understanding of the setting.
+We'll start with those:

+#### High-tech and traditional BDSM are part of the Torean way of life

+Torei has various forms of formal institutionalised slavery, and human relationships are often viewed through the lens of dominance and submission.
+It can be loving, twisted, adventurous, or abusive.

+#### The three AIs are inscrutable mad gods, keeping Torei a backwater while trying to finish its biosphere.

+Torei is relatively unchanged by the mainstream human culture partly due to the power of these thinking machines that struggle to finish the terraforming project that created the planet in the first place.

+#### Torean biotech can do some amazing things.

+The technology of the greater human society can do many things Toreans can't, but the biological sciences on Torei surpass anything else in the universe.

+#### Torei is hard to get to from the rest of the cosmos.

+Torei orbits a lonely star outside any colonised galaxy.
+In a universe where travel between the stars is as routine as a train journey, going to Torei still feels like an adventure and takes a long time.

+#### Earth is gone and forgotten

+Human culture filled the Milky Way before Torei was even constructed, and is so vast that no one probably even knows for sure where we originated.
+Dragging Earth into things just makes everything feel smaller.
+After all, can you name the exact spot in Africa where the first human family lived?

+### The Star

+Torei orbits a lone hypervelocity star near Andromeda, which is why the greater spacefaring human civilisation didn't discover it for so long.
+While it's reachable from Andromedan stars, the journey is expensive and time-consuming.
+It should take at least a few months of subjective time for a character to cross the distance between Torei and anywhere else in the universe.

+### The Space Elevator

+Once in orbit around Torei, the first port of call is the space station at the top of Torei's single space elevator.
+This station is run by an off-world business cartel, subject to a complex set of treaties.

+At the base of the elevator, the Toreans have (with help from off-worlders) built a number of arcology spires.
+This cluster of towers is the most urbanised spot on the planet.

+### The Ringdoms

+The habitable part of Torei covers a fairly narrow band around the planet's equator.
+Because of this "ring" shape, the nations on Torei are called "ringdoms".
+Each is different, and the laws can change dramatically from ringdom to ringdom.

+### The Antipodes

+The farther you get from the space elevator on Torei, the more rural and relaxed the pace of life becomes.
+That isn't to say that life is easy out in the farming ringdoms, but the contrast is striking.

+### The Badlands

+Most of the surface of the planet between the equatorial band and the poles is a harsh wasteland.
+The terraforming project struggles to claim this area, bit by bit, for human settlement.

+### The Ziggurats

 # Character Creation